 Are you confident that your website fulfils all the legal requirements relating to e-commerce, data protection and privacy?
-Lyndsay Gough provides a back-to-basics guide to your legal obligations.
+This article provides a back-to-basics guide to your legal obligations.

 Creating an alluring website is a fundamental first step for most businesses, especially ones trading online.
 Legal issues governing that website and sales from it cannot be overlooked and appropriate terms and conditions are not only an essential legal requirement, but a vital means of gaining customer confidence and building a credible brand.